mmwheel/py220-online-201904-V2/students/douglas_klos/lesson01/assignment/README.md

 I had wanted to do this using pytest but ran into trouble trying to monkeypatch inputs and found it to be easier using unittest mock and side effects.
-For the sake of grading, the tests in ./unittests/ are completed and functional.
-The tests in ./pytests/ are a work in progress.
+Both test suites are running the same tests, however unittest also tests main.py, where as pytest does not.